BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 We first run [`create_all_RSS_meme_files`](../scripts/RSS.py#L594).
 Here we create all the needed RSS extract the needed RSS for three different ["types"](../scripts/RSS.py#L619).
 For reference_RSS (Known), new_RSS (Novel) and combined_RSS (Known + Novel).
 Based on the segment and region the right values are retrieved from the config file.
 Using the [`calculate_position`](../scripts/RSS.py#L77) function.
 The start coord and end coord are adjusted to get the RSS coordinates.
 With [`write_fasta_file`](../scripts/RSS.py#L37) the RSS is saved into FASTA file.
 Each sequence file is named and organized according to its  region and segment (**TRAV.fasta**).

 Then it generates MEME motif files through the [`run_meme`](../scripts/RSS.py#L169) function.
 This function handles the execution of the MEME suite, a toolset for motif discovery, adjusting [command](../scripts/RSS.py#L301) parameters if the amount of RSSs in the input file is higher than one.
 After running the MEME suite we generated the sequence motifs and belonging text file `meme.txt`.
-From each RSS sequence motif regex pattern the heptamer and nonamer are extracted with the help of a [regex pattern](../scripts/RSS.py#L) (`\[[^\]]*\]|.`).
+From each RSS sequence motif regex pattern the heptamer and nonamer are extracted with the help of a [regex pattern](../scripts/RSS.py#L334) (`\[[^\]]*\]|.`).
 It matches all substrings within square brackets and any single characters outside of brackets.

 With the `make_reference_rss` we create a reference dictionary of RSS motifs.
 It processes the `meme.txt` output files to extract RSS regular expressions, for sequence validation.
 This dictionary is essential for comparing newly discovered RSS sequences against a reference.

+When the reference RSS regex patterns are established, we use the earlier loaded datasets and extract the RSS just as before.
+Now we append the RSS to the dataset per entry in the dataset through the use of [`add_base_rss_parts`](../scripts/RSS.py#L254).

 The script also integrates data validation features through the [`check_ref_rss`](../scripts/RSS.py#L286) function.
-This function compares newly generated RSS sequences against reference motifs to validate their accuracy, storing the results within the dataset for further review.
+This function compares newly generated RSS sequences against reference motifs to validate their accuracy, storing the results within the dataset.
+Every RSS is validated per position.
+When the amount of mismatches is greather than 1, we put in `False`, which means there is a likely change the RSS is not correct.
+Otherwise, we put it as `True`.

-In the final steps, `RSS.py` consolidates and prepares the processed data for reporting.
-The [`create_rss_excel_file`](../scripts/RSS.py#L346) function is pivotal in compiling the results into a formatted Excel file, making the data ready for presentation or further analysis.
+In the final step data is processed data for exporting to Excel.
+The [`create_rss_excel_file`](../scripts/RSS.py#L346) function compiles the results.
+Then with [`combine_df`](../scripts/RSS.py#L491) the new RSS data is merged with the old dataset.
+The following columns are [merged](../scripts/RSS.py#L509).
+Finally the data is exported to a Excel file (`annotation_report_plus.xlsx` & `annotation_report_plus.xlsx`).

 ### Usage